-- Create a import sales order template in Acctivate.
+- Create a import sales order template in Acctivate and choose Shopify.

 - Save the template and run a webstore sync.

-- The Messages.log will log a URL.
-Open this URL in a web browser.
+- The Web Store Sync will display a URL.
+Double-click that row to open the URL in a web browser.

 - Enter your Shopify account email and password into the login web page that appears.

 - A message will ask you if you want ‘Acctivate’ to connect to your Shopify cart.
-If so, press ‘Install’ (this will not actually install anything but starts the authorization process).
+Choose ‘Install unlisted app’ (this will not actually install anything but starts the authorization process).

 - Change the last order timestamp to your desired timestamp on the next section of the template.
 You may set this to a date in the future if you do not want to download orders just yet.

 - Run a webstore sync.
 If you receive a 400 server error when trying to get a Permanent Access ID, the Temporary Access ID is invalid or expired.
 Repeat step one to get a new Temporary Access ID.

 - Go to Inventory > Import/Export